Smart Upgrades to Lower Your Utility Bills and Maximize Your Tax Refunds This Year

 Here is a simplified look at the long-term financials associated with solar and storage:

-Strategizing Your Next Home Improvement
+Preparing for Your Next Home Improvement Project

 Upgrading your home for efficiency requires an upfront investment, but jumping into projects haphazardly can lead to wasted money.
 We highly recommend following a strategic order of operations to ensure you get the absolute best return on your investment.
-Following a clear, systematic plan prevents you from installing a massive new furnace in a home that leaks all of its heat through the roof.
+Following a clear, systematic plan prevents you from installing a massive new furnace in a home that leaks all of its heat directly through the roof.

 Here is a step-by-step checklist to strategize your upgrades:

-3. Upgrade the building envelope: Add thick attic insulation and upgrade your draftiest exterior doors to lock in your climate control.
+- Upgrade the building envelope: Add thick attic insulation and upgrade your draftiest exterior doors to lock in your climate control.

 Frequently Asked Questions About Energy Efficient Upgrades